 In the last few years, LinkedIn has been leveraging the network via user groups.
 These groups are similar to the old CompuServe forums we may have used, but they are way more effective given the size of the network.
 Folks can post questions for help and offer advice in as little as a few minutes.
-A daily digest comes to your email where you can learn about the challenges your peers face, which of course prepares you for the future.
+A daily digest come to your email where you can learn about the challenges your peers face, which of course prepares you for the future.
 You can use the group functionality to augment your specialty as well as to promote it.
-So get an account at LinkedIn, social life - posting pictures of food you eat, talking about your weekend and sharing your personal life in a public setting.
-Large companies have started leveraging Facebook to promote their brand to their customers.
-The model is evolving and will be important so start playing around with it if you haven't already.
+So get an account at LinkedIn, find a few groups that you are interested in and start getting connected.